IDREsandbox/vsim/docs/serialization.md

 - should we use vector of unions? or use table wrapping?
     - ex. slide::items consists of images, labels, and potentially other slide item things
     - both are awkward to use
-    - C++ is the only language that supports vector of unions, is this something that might go away?
+    - C++ is the only language that supports vector of unions, is this something that might go away? (edit: support has been added to js/ts/php/c)

 ## Serialization options